 Wick drains shall be cut at least at least 150 mm above the working platform.

 Daily reports shall be written for the drains installed.
-A copy of these reports shall be presented to the within two days after installation.
+A copy of these reports shall be presented to the Project Manager within two days after installation.
 The records shall include:

 date